 - Niche coworking locations.
 There is already a movement in some markets to focus on a segment of people with the same needs.
 Locations specifically designed to serve health professionals, lawyers and artists have already been established.
 We may start seeing locations geared for childcare, tutoring/music lessons, outdoor enthusiasts, graphic designers, woodworkers, and more.

 - Technology in the spotlight.
 As technology continues to advance, location won’t matter as much as it used to.
 Teams can communicate with each other from anywhere, with one in a shared workspace location in San Francisco, while another is in St. Louis.
 Top-notch technology will be required, and the coworking locations that own it and stay on top of the changes will have an edge for high-tech professionals.

 - Flourishing support businesses.
-If coworking flourishes, than the businesses that offer supportive services to coworking locations will also grow.
-Businesses that offer coworking space software to manage reservations, remote technologies and more will be in a great position for profitability.
+If coworking flourishes, then the businesses that offer supportive services to coworking locations, will also grow.
+Businesses that offer coworking space software to manage reservations, remote technologies, and more will be in a great position for profitability.

 It is also possible that by 2030, the market will hit its saturation point, and flex workspaces as a whole will no longer expand.
 Some locations may close due to lack of growth, while others may remain profitable, but stagnant.
 The goal at this point will be to make sure the business model of each location is sustainable and stable.

 Perhaps one of the most interesting trends in coworking is that of the enterprise office partnering with a coworking location.
 Already, companies like Pinterest, Facebook, and Microsoft are choosing to lease space with more flexible shared office options, like WeWork, to avoid signing long-term leases themselves.
 This trend may continue, with coworking finding itself the biggest real estate game in town.